As Monuments Fall, Confederate Carving Has Size on Its Side

 “I definitely understand everyone wants their history to be represented,” Jones said.
 “But when it comes to the oppression of other people, I think it needs to change.”

-Associated Press writers Ben Nadler and Jeff Amy contributed to this story.
+Bynum reported from Savannah, Georgia.
+Associated Press writers Ben Nadler and Jeff Amy in Atlanta contributed to this story.